 Rottweilers – While many consider these dogs to be good-natured, they can be particularly aggressive toward strangers.

 German Shepherds – These dogs can be overly protective of family members and have one of the strongest bites in terms of pounds per square inch.

 Chow Chow – These animals are naturally aggressive and loyal to usually only a single owner.
 They’re also notoriously difficult to train.

 Mixed Breeds – This includes what are more commonly referred to as mutts.

 For years, Colorado followed the so-called “one-bite rule,” an historical legal principle that held “that the owner of a domesticated animal will be held strictly liable for injuries caused by the animal only if the owner knew or should have known about the animal’s dangerous or vicious propensities, which have been manifested in the past.”
 This statute, then, placed the burden of proof on the injured party when seeking compensation.
 Colorado joined the majority of other states in 2005 when it abandoned this outdated common law in dealing with dog bites.

 Now, under Colorado’s strict liability law, dog owners can be held responsible for damages during a personal injury case the first time their dog bites someone, regardless of what the owner knew of the dog’s disposition.
 However, the owner is strictly liable only if the victim “suffers serious bodily injury or death.”

 CONTACT A DENVER INJURY LAWYER AT BURG SIMPSON TODAY

-It sounds like such as simple thing: A dog bit you.
-But changes in the law – and the details of the circumstances surrounding the incident, can make such an event much more complex than you think.
-If you’ve been bitten by a dog, you need to talk to a lawyer in Denver as soon as possible.
+It sounds like such a simple thing: A dog bit you.
+But changes in the law – and the details of the circumstances surrounding the incident can make such an event much more complex than you think.
+If you have been bitten by a dog, you need to talk to one of our specialized dog bite lawyers in Denver as soon as possible.